Mobius1/MiniBar/README.md

 ## Initialisation

-#### Javascript

-You can then instantiate MiniBar by passing a reference to your content as the first parameter of the constructor as either a DOM node or a CSS3 selector string:
+You can instantiate MiniBar by passing a reference to your content as the first parameter of the constructor as either a DOM node or a CSS3 selector string:

 ```javascript
 new MiniBar(document.getElementById('#myContent'));